uga-libraries/bags/README.md

 ### delete_new_temp.py

-Purpose: find temporary files that are not in the manifest, delete them (if delete mode), and validate the bag.
+Purpose: find files that are not in the manifest, classify them as temporary or not, and in delete mode, delete the extra temporary files and validate the bag.

 Arguments:
-* bag_path (required): path to the bag (folder that ends in "_bag")
+* bag_list (required): path to a text file with the full path to all bags to be updated, one row per path
 * script_mode (required): preview (print what will delete) or delete (actually delete)

 This script was developed for fixing errors from checking fixity on bags that have been in storage for some time.
 Some temporary files, especially .DS_Store and Thumbs.db, are generated even if the folder hasn't been opened recently.

 The script does not delete temporary files that are in the manifest or non-temporary file that are not in the manifest.

+To make the bag_list, make a plain text file with the full path to every bag to be updated, one line per path.
+The file can be named anything.
+The script log will be saved in the same folder as this file.

 ### delete_thumbs_db.py